shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 ## Assignment 1

-1. Open the program `01a-move.py`
+1. Open the program `01-move.py`
 2. Run the program and see what it does.
 Use the arrow keys to move the square around the screen.
 3. Read the code and try to understand how it works.
-4. Read the Pygame documentation for [pygame.draw](https://www.pygame.org/docs/ref/draw.html) and change the program to draw a circle for the player in stead of a square.
+4. Read the Pygame documentation for [pygame.draw](https://www.pygame.org/docs/ref/draw.html) and change the program to draw a circle for the player instead of a square.
 5. Read the documentation for [pygame.key](https://www.pygame.org/docs/ref/key.html) and change the program to move the circle with the `W`, `A`, `S`, and `D` keys.